Do Go On - 360 - Alan Turing & The Enigma

 It's because they were too busy typing out their letterheads.

-up to yeah that's a bit that i might do on our breakfast radio show yeah great yeah like that
+That's a bit that I might do on our breakfast radio show.

 Let me give you a few.